Building Ambo

 Compared the 3 models with Scalability, speed and confidence

 While the earlier approaches solved parts of the problem, Workflow C provided the strongest foundation for the product long term, balancing efficiency with a structure that could scale with future features.
-This became the basis for the redesigned creation workflow.
+This became the basis for the new creation workflow.

 As we tested different workflow directions, we noticed that admins relied heavily on AI to write and refine posts.
 However, creating new versions of a post still required manual steps after generating variations.